julietsvq/bt-raspi-tracker/README.md

-# Xiaomi Mi Flora Plant Sensor MQTT Client/Daemon
+# Bluetooth devices Sensor MQTT Client/Daemon

 A simple Linux python script to query bluetooth devices, including the Mi Flora plant and the Airthings Wave Plus sensor, and send the data to an **MQTT** broker, e.g., the famous [Eclipse Mosquitto](https://projects.eclipse.org/projects/technology.mosquitto).